aguerrejoaquin/dbus_ubms/README.md

 ## Run from command line
 Check with the "ifconfig" for the CAN number port (ex: can0).
 You will need to know the CAN port that your USB converter is assigned.
--v max voltage of the pack in series
+-v max voltage of the pack in series.
+I use (4) 27XP-12v batteries with a max charge voltage of 14V each.
 -c capacity in Ah of the system (only the ones in parallel)

 ```
  cd dbus_ubms

- python dbus_ubms.py -i can0 -v 29.0 -c 650
+ python dbus_ubms.py -i can0 -v 56.0 -c 288
  or
  nohup python dbus_ubms.py -i can0 -v 29.0 -c 650 &
 ```